Mourners can now speak to an AI version of the dead. But will that help with grief?

 PREPARING FOR DEATH

-Eternos records users speaking 300 phrases — such as “I love you” or “the door is open” — and then compresses that information through a two-day computing process that captures a person’s voice.
+Eternos records users speaking 300 phrases and then compresses that information through a two-day computing process that captures a person’s voice.
 Users can further train the AI system by answering questions about their lives, political views or various aspects of their personalities.

-Because time has been running out for Bommer, he has been feeding the AI phrases and sentences — all in German — “to give the AI the opportunity not only to synthesize my voice in flat mode, but also to capture emotions and moods in the voice.”
+Bommer has been spending most of his time lately feeding the AI phrases and sentences “to give the AI the opportunity not only to synthesize my voice in flat mode, but also to capture emotions and moods in the voice.”
 And indeed the AI voicebot has some resemblance with Bommer’s voice, although it leaves out the “hmms” and “ehs” and mid-sentence pauses of his natural cadence.

-Sitting on a sofa with a tablet and a microphone attached to a laptop on a little desk next to him and pain killer being fed into his body by an intravenous drip, Bommer opened the newly created software and pretended being his wife, to show how it works.

-He asked his AI voicebot if he remembered their first date 12 years ago.

 In the case of his 61-year-old wife, he doesn’t think it would hamper her coping with loss.